guzba/ready/README.md

 # Mix and match:

 echo reply.to((string, Option[string], seq[int]))

+# Index access, if you know the reply is an array you can access its elements

+echo reply[0].to(string)

 ```

 A call to `reply.to` for a type Hero does not know how to convert to will fail at compile time.